Pottsboro – Princeton • 903-905-1607

 Do you deliver on gravel roads?
 Yes.
 Our trucks and mules are designed for rural deliveries.
 We ask that you trim low branches and mark any septic lines or underground utilities before delivery.

 Can I customize a barn for livestock?
 Absolutely.
-We can add stalls, feeders, ventilation and even wash racks.
-Let us know what animals you have and we’ll design accordingly.
+We can add kickboards & horse stalls.

 Is a permit required for rural barns?
 In unincorporated Collin County, permits are generally not required for agricultural buildings, but you may need to comply with floodplain regulations.
 Always check with the county office.

 Is financing available?
 Yes.
-We offer rent‑to‑own plans, traditional financing and same‑as‑cash options for Denison customers.
+We offer rent‑to‑own plans, traditional financing and same‑as‑cash options for our customers.

 OUR BUILDINGS